btcpayserver/btcpayserver-docker/README.md

 * Add BTCPay utilities in /usr/bin
 * Start BTCPay

+# Environment variables

+`btcpay-setup.sh` will use the following environment variables:
+* `BTCPAY_HOST`: The hostname of your website (eg. btcpay.example.com)
+* `LETSENCRYPT_EMAIL`: A mail will be sent to this address if certificate expires and fail to renew automatically (eg. me@example.com)
+* `NBITCOIN_NETWORK`: The type of network to use (eg. mainnet, testnet or regtest.
+Default`: mainnet)
+* `LIGHTNING_ALIAS`: An alias for your lightning network node if used
+* `BTCPAYGEN_CRYPTO1`: First supported crypto currency (eg. btc, ltc, none.
+Default`: btc)
+* `BTCPAYGEN_CRYPTO2`: Second supported crypto currency (eg. btc, ltc, none.
+Default`: empty)
+* `BTCPAYGEN_CRYPTON`: N th supported crypto currency where N is maximum at maximum 9. (eg. btc, ltc.
+Default: none)
+* `BTCPAYGEN_REVERSEPROXY`: Whether to use or not a reverse proxy.
+NGinx setup HTTPS for you. (eg. nginx, none.
+Default: nginx)
+* `BTCPAYGEN_LIGHTNING`: Lightning network implementation to use (eg. clightning, none)
+* `ACME_CA_URI`: The API endpoint to ask for HTTPS certificate (default: https://acme-v01.api.letsencrypt.org/directory)
+* `BTCPAY_HOST_SSHKEYFILE`: Optional, SSH private key that BTCPay can use to connect to this VM's SSH server.
+This key will be copied on BTCPay's data directory

 # Tooling <a name="tooling"></a>

 A wide range of tooling get available on your system when btcpay is installed: